kth-competitive-programming/kactl/README.md

 (Windows might work as well, but is not tested.) `doc/README` has a few more notes about this.

 Tips:
-1. Check out what's not included by default by running `make nonincluded`.
+1. Check out what's excluded by default by running `make showexcluded`.
 The default configuration is chosen to be a reasonable balance for beginners and advanced teams.
 2. Take advantage of the hashing when typing in these algorithms.
 Each